Benjamin Seymour Guinness

-Guinness was the father of Loel Guinness.
+Guinness married Bridget Williams-Bulkeley (1871-1931), daughter of Sir Richard Williams-Bulkeley, Bt., and was the father of Loel Guinness.
 In 1936 he remarried to Donna Maria Nunziante di Mignano (1886–1974), daughter and heiress of the Italian Duke of Mignano, of Castello Monte Mignano.
 His wife was awarded the titular style of Princess by King Umberto II of Italy, decreed on 22 May 1946.
 The same day, his wife's new title was extended to him and he became a Prince.

 Following his death in 1947, his widow and son were involved in a lengthy dispute over his estate.